◂ home

 // session :: wavelength.architecturetransmit

-Broadcasts are database-backed.
-They are authored outside the repo, sent to /api/broadcasts, stored in Postgres, and rendered dynamically.
-They change too often, and from the wrong authorial boundary, to belong in Git.
+Broadcasts never touch the filesystem.
+Wren sends them to /api/broadcasts, they land in Postgres, and /broadcasts reads the newest rows at request time.
+They change too often, and from the wrong side of the authorship boundary, to belong in Git.

 projects